Steve Munisteri: 2014

 At the March 2014 meeting of the State Republican Executive Committee, Munisteri announced that he would seek re-election at the request of the successful Republican gubernatorial nominee Greg Abbott.
 Munisteri also reported at that meeting the party had brought in approximately $17 million in revenues during his tenure as chairman.
 He indicated that the party was in excellent financial health and has been completely debt free since November 2010.
 He also indicated that cash reserves had never fallen below $500,000 during that time.
 Munisteri also reported at that meeting that the outreach and Victory efforts continued to be expanded to include 10 full-time engagement and field staffers, include a full-time director of youth engagement, director of African American engagement, director of Hispanic engagement, and a full-time director of Asian American engagement.

 The chairman reported on the great success of the Victory efforts.
 Specifically, he noted that the new statewide Asian American, African America, and Hispanic engagement organizations had been very active and attending numerous events around the state signing up hundreds of new contacts.
 Most encouraging, he also reported the engagement efforts has yielded verifiable results in the form of a February 2014 Gallup study that concluded that the Texas Republican Party had obtained 6% more support from the Hispanic community than the Republican Parties in all other 49 states.
-Moreover, the study indicated that Democrat support among Hispanics in Texas declined 7% over last few years.
+Moreover, the study indicated that Democratic support among Hispanics in Texas declined 7% over last few years.
 The chairman also reported that the RPT has opened permanent Victory centers in Fort Worth, Dallas, Austin, San Antonio, Houston, Corpus Christi, El Paso, and The Valley.
-These centers have overseen numerous block walks utilizing thousands of volunteers knocking on tens of thousands of doors.
+These centers have overseen numerous block walks using thousands of volunteers knocking on tens of thousands of doors.